HEPCloud/decisionengine/README.md

 # Building RPMs

+At this time we recommend Boost version 1.58 or newer.
+You may need to complile this for your python interpreter.

 * REQUIREMENTS: RHEL 7

 * Install dependencies.
 Following is more than required and needs to be trimmed